kflores4716/Credit_Risk_Analysis/README.md

 - The Balanced Accuracy Score is about 78.78%.
 - The high_risk precision score is 4% with a recall score of 67%.
+- The low_risk precision score is 100% with a recall score of 91%.

 #### Easy Ensemble Classifier